-SPRYCEL® (dasatinib) IMPORTANT SAFETY INFORMATION FOR PATIENTS
+SPRYCEL® (dasatinib) INDICATIONS AND IMPORTANT SAFETY INFORMATION FOR PATIENTS

 It is not known if SPRYCEL is safe and effective in children younger than 18 years old.

 Before taking SPRYCEL, tell your healthcare provider about all of your medical conditions, including if you: